jimevins/glabels-qt/README.md

 gLabels-qt has been under off-and-on development for several years..
 It is still missing several features to bring it in parity with glabels-3.4.
 These include

-- Batch mode
-- Compatability with older glabels files
+- Compatability with older glabels project files
-- Custom product templates designer
-- Online manual
+- An online manual

 ## Download